milosz275/uav-collision-avoidance/docs/en/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC0-1.0.
 See the [LICENSE](/LICENSE) file for more details.

 ---